Texas A&M–Corpus Christi Islanders men's basketball

 The Texas A&M–Corpus Christi Islanders is the basketball team that represent Texas A&M University–Corpus Christi in Corpus Christi, Texas, United States.
 The school's team currently competes in the Southland Conference.
 The team last played in the NCAA Division I men's basketball tournament in 2023.
-The Islanders were most recently coached by Steve Lutz.
+The Islanders are coached by Jim Shaw.
 The school's first season of basketball was 1999–2000.